Israel: Foreign relations

 The United States and the Soviet Union were the first two countries to recognise the State of Israel, having declared recognition roughly simultaneously.
 Diplomatic relations with the Soviet Union were broken in 1967 following the Six-Day War and renewed in 1991.
 The United States regards Israel as its "most reliable partner in the Middle East", based on "common democratic values, religious affinities, and security interests".
 The US has provided $68 billion in military assistance and $32 billion in grants to Israel since 1967, under the Foreign Assistance Act (period beginning 1962), more than any other country for that period until 2003.
 Most surveyed Americans have held consistently favourable views of Israel.
 The United Kingdom is seen as having a "natural" relationship with Israel because of the Mandate for Palestine.
 By 2007, Germany had paid 25 billion euros in reparations to Israel and individual Israeli Holocaust survivors.
 Israel is included in the European Union's European Neighbourhood Policy.

 Although Turkey and Israel did not establish full diplomatic relations until 1991, Turkey has cooperated with the Jewish state since its recognition of Israel in 1949.
 Turkey's ties to other Muslim-majority nations in the region have at times resulted in pressure from Arab and Muslim states to temper its relationship with Israel.
 Relations took a downturn after the 2008–09 Gaza War and Israel's raid of the Gaza flotilla.
 Relations between Greece and Israel have improved since 1995 after decline of Israeli–Turkish relations.
 The two countries have a defence cooperation agreement and in 2010, the Israeli Air Force hosted Greece's Hellenic Air Force in a joint exercise.
-The joint Cyprus-Israel oil and gas explorations centered on the Leviathan gas field are an important factor for Greece, given its strong links with Cyprus.
+The joint Cyprus-Israel oil and gas explorations centred on the Leviathan gas field are an important factor for Greece, given its strong links with Cyprus.
 Cooperation in the world's longest submarine power cable, the EuroAsia Interconnector, has strengthened Cyprus–Israel relations.

 Azerbaijan is one of the few majority Muslim countries to develop strategic and economic relations with Israel.
 Kazakhstan also has an economic and strategic partnership with Israel.
 India established full diplomatic ties with Israel in 1992 and has fostered a strong military, technological and cultural partnership with the country since then.
 India is the largest customer of the Israeli military equipment, and Israel is the second-largest military partner of India after Russia.
 Ethiopia is Israel's main ally in Africa due to common political, religious and security interests.

+As of 2025, Israel is the only UN member state to recognise the Republic of Somaliland.